NIHIL ARCANUM MIHI ALIENUM EST

 COLDSPUR is the personal website of Tony Percy.
-I was born in the UK, and moved to the USA in 1980.
+I was-a born in the UK, and moved to the USA in 1980.
 I retired in 2000, and moved from Connecticut to Southport, North Carolina a year later.
 COLDSPUR is the phlegmatic alter ego of HOTSPUR, my pseudonym as a Listener Crossword Puzzle setter (see www.listenercrossword.com ).
 (Hotspur.com was already taken, and I was too stingy to buy the owner out.)
 If you want to learn more about one important aspect of my life, try the following link: An American Odyssey.
 Other autobiographical posts can be seen at My Experience with Opioids, at Doctor in the House, at Taking the Cake, at Polar Bear Has Landed, at A Rootless Cosmopolitan, and at A-Rovin’ with Greensleeves.

 This website has been created to publicize various reports and articles that I have written, as well as alert others to my interests.
 On the final day of each month I post a report, normally on intelligence matters, and publish ‘Special Bulletins’ when something noteworthy crops up outside the regular cycle.
-To contact me on any matters arising from content on this site, please email me at email@example.com.
+To contact me on any matters arising from content on this site, please email me at firstname.lastname@example.org.

 On October 26, 2017, the University of Buckingham Press published my book ‘Misdefending the Realm’.
 For further information, see MisdefendingtheRealm.
 The book was published in the USA in early May, 2018.